 We believe that our customers' growth and financial condition are driven by economic growth in their service areas.
-The largest portion of our lease revenues comes from Europe.
+The largest portion of our foreign lease revenues comes from Europe.
 European airline operations are among the most heavily regulated in the world.
 At the same time, low-cost carriers have exerted substantial competitive and financial pressure on major European airlines.
 Low-cost carriers are having similar effects in North America and elsewhere.

-Our operations may also be affected by political or economic instability in the areas where we have customers.
+Our operations may also be affected by political or economic instability, such as those arising from the escalating conflict between Russia and Ukraine; in the areas, countries or regions where we have customers, particularly Europe.

-We may not be able to enforce our rights as a creditor if a lessee files for bankruptcy outside of the United States.
+We may not be able to enforce our rights as a creditor if a lessee files for bankruptcy outside of the U.S.

-When a debtor seeks protection under the United States Bankruptcy Code, creditors are automatically stayed from enforcing their rights.
-In the case of United States-certificated airlines, Section 1110 of the Bankruptcy Code provides certain relief to lessors of aircraft equipment.
+When a debtor seeks protection under the United States Bankruptcy Code ("Bankruptcy Code"), creditors are automatically stayed from enforcing their rights.
+In the case of U.S.-certificated airlines, Section 1110 of the Bankruptcy Code provides certain relief to lessors of aircraft equipment.
 Section 1110 has been the subject of significant litigation and we can give no assurance that Section 1110 will protect our investment in aircraft or engines in the event of a lessee's bankruptcy.
-In addition, Section 1110 does not apply to lessees located outside of the United States and applicable foreign laws may not provide comparable protection.
+In addition, Section 1110 does not apply to lessees located outside of the U.S. and applicable foreign laws may not provide comparable protection.